quicwg/base-drafts/draft-ietf-quic-transport.md

 All other packets are protected with keys derived from the cryptographic handshake.
-The type of the packet from the long header or key phase from the short header are used to identify which encryption level - and therefore the keys - that are used.
+The type of the packet from the long header or key phase from the short header are used to identify which encryption keys are used.
 Packets protected with 0-RTT and 1-RTT keys are expected to have confidentiality and data origin authentication; the cryptographic handshake ensures that only the communicating endpoints receive the corresponding keys.

 The packet number field contains a packet number, which has additional confidentiality protection that is applied after packet protection is applied